lsst-dm/dmtn-321/index.md

 The key project-level recommendations in this document are:

 1. DP2 is a key rehearsal release.
 We are best served by a DP2 that is in-between between DP1 and DR1 in size and complexity so that we can iterate on the data-release process and tooling improvements set out in detail in this document before tackling full scale.
-We also need a larger release still under the "Preview" shield before going to the DR label.
+We also need a larger release still under the "Preview" caveat before going to the DR label.
 2. Adequate time is taken between DP2 and DR1 to ensure the data release process is as turn-key as possible and allow us to get on a sound footing of sustainable annual data release schedules.
 While community enthusiasm for DR1 is obviously sky-high, failure to adequately prepare for DR1 risks creating a snowball effect that puts all subsequent releases at risk.
 Data Services is thus strongly in favor of the proposed plan for an end-of-year-1 DR1 (as opposed to a 6-month DR1)
 3. No later than the month following DP2, the RSP hybrid model should be technically reviewed to determine whether it is sound in its present form and if not, any related risks should be exercised so that mitigations can be in place in time for DR1.
 This item also reinforces (1) and (2).
 4. In the context of the scope of this document, the Prompt Products release is entirely un-rehearsed and requires significant attention from Data Management to get right.
 Given the obvious high interest in the community for timely transient science, this release should be given equivalent priority (if not higher) than DP2.
 This item also reinforces (2).